 What are Heading Tags?

 The heading tag is an HTML element that defines headings on website pages.
-They are used to organize your content into bite size pieces, and make your content easier to understand and consume.
+They organize your content into digestible sections, helping both users and search engines understand your page structure.

 There are six types of heading tags: H1, H2, H3, H4, H5, and H6.